OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

-The rationale for putting proj.ini in that location is that it is a well-known place by PROJ users, with the existing PROJ_LIB mechanics for systems like Windows where hardcoded paths at runtime aren't generaly usable.
+The rationale for putting proj.ini in that location is that it is a well-known place by PROJ users, with the existing PROJ_LIB mechanics for systems like Windows where hardcoded paths at runtime aren't generally usable.

 C API
 +++++